LHP Cole Hamels done for year after just 1 start for Braves

-ATLANTA (AP) — After making just one start for the Atlanta Braves, Cole Hamels went back on the 10-day injured list Monday and is done for the season.
+ATLANTA (AP) — After making just one start for the Atlanta Braves, Cole Hamels is done for the season.

-Hamels reported shortly before the start of a four-game series against the Miami Marlins that he just didn’t feel like he could get anything on the ball.
-He was scheduled to make his second start Tuesday after struggling throughout the year to overcome shoulder and triceps issues.
+Hamels reported shortly before the start of a four-game series against the Miami Marlins that he didn’t feel like he could get anything on the ball.
+The left-hander was scheduled to make his second start Tuesday after struggling throughout the year to overcome shoulder and triceps issues.

+The Braves placed Hamels on the 10-day injured list, retroactive to Sept.
+18,, but that was a mere formality.
+General manager Alex Anthopoulos already contacted Major League Baseball about replacing Hamels in the team’s postseason player pool.

-“Cole knows himself and his body,” general manager Alex Anthopoulos said.
+“Cole knows himself and his body,” Anthopoulos said.
 “You trust the player at that point when he says he can’t go.”

 The Braves began Monday with a three-game lead in the NL East .and primed for their third straight division title.